 I made one for my 2nd floor hallway a bit differently – easier as I just wrapped my fabric around a wood frame.
-The one in the photo has a second frame.
-I could add this eventually, but am not sure it is even needed.
-I think if I did this in a room and not a hallway I would prefer the second frame.
-The wood on the frame and the chair look perfect together.
+The one in the photo has a piece of framed artwork.
+I added a mirror to mine.

 I measured the area I wanted to cover and cut 4 pieces of molding to size.
 I used a staple gun to create a big frame with the pieces.
 You can use any wood to create the frame – I had the molding in my wood pile in my basement.
 It was leftover from a previous project.